The CN is not following the xml schema definition when creating dataone exceptions

 refs: #7967. customize the synchronizationFailed message sent in SyncFailedtask.submitSynchronizationFailed() based on MN API version.

-#2 Updated by Rob Nahf over 4 years ago
+#2 Updated by Rob Nahf almost 6 years ago

 a clean implementation to the differential xml solution requires modifying SynchronizationFailed.serialize method.
 Unfortunately, that class is not versioned, and lives in d1_common_java, so would be a change that would touch all of our java code that's deployed to the CN.